 Yes, most courses offered through UCLAx Visual Arts and Design Communication Arts are open enrollment.
-Students may take individual courses from a certificate curriculum now, and then later apply them towards the certifcate program should you decide to enroll.
-Please note that some application and technology based courses have a shelf life of 3 years, and students must achieve a grade of ‘C’ or better in a course to count it towards a certificate program.
+Students may take individual courses from a certificate curriculum now, and then later apply them towards the certificate program should you decide to enroll.
+Please note that students must achieve a grade of ‘C’ or better in a course to count it towards a certificate program.

 Are any courses eligible for UC-transfer credit?